 Make sure everyone in the group has everyone else’s address, phone number, and other important information (like kids’ allergies).
 I would also encourage including contact information of more than one person (dad, grandparent, etc) in case of an emergency.
 We have a contact list file in our Facebook group with everyone’s information.
 This is something that the group leader should manage and make sure it’s updated on a regular basis.

 If your group isn’t already meeting regularly for some other purpose (mom’s group, book club, etc) make sure there are ways for the members to keep in touch in real life.
 The co-op can have play dates or “mom’s night out” meet-ups.
 These are also great ways for new members to meet the older members.

 With my kids getting older now, it won’t be long before it will be time for me to leave the babysitting co-op.
 I have a network of teen sitters that I like to use for date nights and I rarely need anyone to watch my kids for appointments since they’re in full-day school.
 Because I knew my days in the group are numbered, I found a new leader to take over this year and she’s been doing great.
 It makes me happy that something I created will continue helping other moms, even after I’m gone.
 The co-op helped me get through some of the toughest years of parenting while feeling a little less alone, and I hope it can do the same for you and your friends.
 Creating a babysitting co-op is a great way to help yourself while also helping other moms.

 Do you do any childcare swapping?
 Would you consider starting a babysitting co-op?
-Comment below or come join the discussion in our Smart Family Money Facebook Group.
+Comment below.